Bunbury, Western Australia: Economy

 The economy of Bunbury is diverse, reflecting the range of heavy and general industries in the locality, mining, agricultural landscapes, services for the growing population, key transport links and the influence of Perth.

 The mining and mineral processing sector remains the main economic driver for Bunbury ($2 billion annual turnover).
 The agriculture sector however, remains vitally important as the value of production is approximately $146 million per annum (2005/06) which equates to approximately 30 per cent of the South West region's agricultural production.

 Other industries that are vital to the economic well-being of Greater Bunbury include retail and service industries, building industry, timber production and tourism.
 Bunbury is home to SIMCOA, which is Australia's only silicon manufacturing company.
 The Bunbury Port will continue to be the centre of economic activity for the Greater Bunbury sub-region with the flow of goods through it to and from all parts of the world.
 The proposed expansion of the port, as identified in the Bunbury Port Inner Harbour Structure Plan, will promote further economic growth for the sub-region, and may in time be an economic stimulus for the corporate support and ancillary services associated with port-based industries locating to Bunbury city centre, further strengthening its role as a regional city.

 Education

 Education is compulsory in Western Australia between the ages of six and seventeen, corresponding to primary and secondary school.

+Schools that serve primary school students in the area include Bunbury Primary School, St Mary’s Catholic Primary School, Cooinda Primary School, South Bunbury Primary School, Grace Christian School, Bunbury Cathedral Grammar School, Carey Park Primary School, Picton Primary School, St Joseph’s Primary School, and Piction Primary School.

 Schools that serve high school students in the area include Bunbury Senior High School, Newton Moore Senior High School, Manea Senior College, College Row School (K–12 education support), Australind Senior High School, Eaton Community College, Dalyellup College, Bunbury Cathedral Grammar School (K–12), Bunbury Catholic College, Grace Christian School, and Our Lady of Mercy College.